The State Pension

 Once you reach the state pension age you do not need to stop working but you’ll no longer have to pay National Insurance.

-You may be able to increase your basic state pension through your spouse or registered civil partner or inherit some of your spouse or registered civil partner’s state pension when they die.
+You may be able to increase your basic state pension through your spouse or registered civil partner’s entitlement or inherit some of your spouse or registered civil partner’s state pension when they die.

 Pensions